 What is shoulder pain?

 Shoulder pain originates through many activities.
 This can include sports or an injury from regular activities.
-Regardless of the cause, shoulder pain is described only as an ache or sharp, stabbing pain emanating from the shoulder region.
+Regardless of the cause, shoulder pain can cause a sharp, stabbing pain emanating from the shoulder region.

-The shoulder pain a patient is experiencing could be the result of a condition such as bursitis, osteoarthritis, a torn cartilage, tendon rupture or a rotator cuff injury.
-Many shoulder injuries are the result of irregular contact while playing sports leading to sports injuries.
-For instance, if a player makes contact with another athlete and they land awkwardly on their shoulder, an injury is the most likely outcome.
+The shoulder pain a patient is experiencing could be the result of a condition.
+Conditions may include bursitis, osteoarthritis, a torn cartilage, tendon rupture or a rotator cuff injury.
+Many shoulder injuries are the result of sports injuries.
+Irregular contact while playing sports or landing on your shoulder can lead to injury.

-Shoulder pain will be experienced in a few different ways depending on the injury and its cause.
+Shoulder pain is different depending on the injury and its cause.
 For instance, sometimes the pain is a lot duller or achy.
 In other cases, it is sharp and severe.
 The patient may also struggle to move that shoulder in the same way they can move the other one.
 Swelling is also a common sign of a shoulder injury.
 Muscle spasms are possible, while visible deformities may also occur.
 If a patient feels their shoulder is sore and activity makes it worse, it is the sign of an injury.

-The best way to deal with a shoulder injury, especially one caused by playing sports, is to seek sports injury treatment from a sports medicine doctor is a natural way to recover from injuries that cause shoulder pain.
-If you are experiencing shoulder pain and you are not sure what caused it, book an appointment with Dr. Bob Meyer today.
-Dr. Meyer is at the Spinal Rehab & Sports Medicine clinic, and he can help you get to the bottom of your pain.
-He will create a custom sports medicine treatment plan that will ensure you are back to full health and playing the sport that you love again.
+The best way to treat a shoulder injury, especially one caused by playing sports, is through sports medicine.
+Sports injury treatment from a sports medicine doctor is a natural way to recover from injuries that cause shoulder pain.
+If you are experiencing shoulder pain, book an appointment with Dr. Bob Meyer today.
+Dr. Meyer is at the Spinal Rehab and Sports Medicine clinic, and he can help you get to the bottom of your pain.
+He will create a custom sports injury treatment plan that will ensure you are back to full health and playing the sport that you love again.